MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     WHERE id IN (1, 2);
     ```

-    Compare the two sentences in the `extractive_summary` field in the output to the original `description`, noting that the sentences are not original, but simply extracted from the `description`.
+    Compare the two sentences in the `extractive_summary` field in the output to the original `description`, noting that the sentences are not original, but extracted from the `description`.
 The numeric values listed after each sentence are the rank score assigned by the Language service.

-2. Next, perform abstractive summarization on the same records:
+2. Next, perform abstractive summarization on the identical records:

     ```sql
     SELECT